 Digital submission guidelines:

 All posters will be submitted in digital form.
 Students must hold on to the original artwork for posters that were drawn, painted, or used multimedia should it be chosen for an award and displayed in addition to the digital entry.
 The digital version of the winning poster will be displayed on the Counselors for Change website http://www.counselorsforchange.org and social media channels https://www.facebook.com/counselorsforchange/ , https://www.instagram.com/counselors4change/.
 Organizations who partner with us and share our mission to increase mental health awareness, education, outreach, and advocacy will also have access to display the artwork and note the artist or artists.

 - Scan original poster in high resolution and save it as a .pdf file and .jpeg/.gif file.
 You can also use a poster template like those provided by PowerPoint programs.
 If you use pictures in your poster, make sure that they are high resolution.
 If you use a template, you still need to save the poster as a .pdf file.

 - Save the poster as “c4cfirstinitiallastnameschoolgrade” For example: A ninth grader with the first name Eli last name of Smith from Bayside High School would be c4cesmithbayside9.pdf

-- The student, parent, or teacher needs to complete the Google Consent and Submission Form on time and include all of the following parts in order to have their poster considered for selection: (1) the parent permission form for each participating artist, (2) the student submission form for each participating artist (3) the poster submission attachment and (4) copyright information when digital artwork that is not original is used.
+- The student and their guardian need to complete the Google Consent and Submission Form on time and include all of the following parts in order to have their poster considered for selection: (1) the parent permission form for each participating artist, (2) the student submission form for each participating artist (3) the poster submission attachment and (4) copyright information when digital artwork that is not original is used.